hyunjinkim-developer/clueless-team-alpha/README.md

 # Clue-Less

-This web application is a simplified version of the popular board game Clue®.
+This web application is a simplified version of the classic board game Clue®.
-The main simplification is in the navigation of the game board.
-In Clue-Less there are the same nine rooms, six weapons, and six characters as in the board game.
+Clue-Less retains the same nine rooms, six weapons, and six characters as the original game.
-The rules are pretty much the same except for moving from room to room.
+The core rules remain unchanged, with the main simplification being how players navigate the game board.

 ## Overview